qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/mailinglists.rst

 QGIS translation
 -----------------

 This list deals with the translation efforts.
-If you like to work on the translation of the web site, the manuals or the graphical user interface (GUI), this list is a good starting point to ask your questions.
+If you want to work on the translation of the web site, the manuals or the graphical user interface (GUI), this list is a good starting point to ask your questions.